 Chesterman Beach, Tofino

 In Tofino, there's a lot of beach to love, to walk, to surf - and to discover in your own way.
-Home to the Inn and to West Coast cedar homes, Chesterman Beach is a 2.5 kilometre/1.5 mile stretch of hard-packed white sand, its midpoint reaching out in a tombolo (or sandspit) which can be walked at low tide to rocky Frank Island.
+Home to the Inn and to West Coast cedar homes, Chesterman Beach is a 2.7 kilometre/1.7 mile stretch of hard-packed white sand, its midpoint reaching out in a tombolo (or sandspit) which can be walked at low tide to rocky Frank Island.
 Watch for colourful sea stars on the tidal rocks, as well as for high tide, when the tombolo disappears from view, leaving any visitors to the Island right on the Island.
 Chesterman Beach is a well-liked destination for surfing, winter storm watching, sun tanning, beachcombing, biking, running, and if the wind conditions are just right, you may see kites being flown from the tombolo and even kite surfers.
 Even during the breeziest of summer days you will find that right in front of the Inn the southern exposure of this stretch of beach protects it and will keep you warm, perfect for reading or suntanning on our beach chairs.
+Stroll over to Henry Nolla's Carving Shed where an ongoing tradition of wood carving and artistry continues today.
+Enjoying glass of wine or latte on the Driftwood Café patio is a wonderful way to start or end your Chesterman Beach explorations.
 Despite its versatility for a number of leisurely pursuits, Chesterman Beach always seems to convey a sense of privacy and calm.

 To the immediate south of Chesterman Beach, Cox Bay's rolling waves are suited to experienced surfers, making it the site of frequent surf competitions.
 The good surf here is created by waves breaking off the reef near Lennard Island, recognizable by its iconic lighthouse.